ryanelian/instapack/books/dev-spa-vue.md

 For this tutorial, we will be using ASP.NET Core MVC 2.0 to serve as the web server of the app.
 Install [.NET Core SDK 2.0](https://www.microsoft.com/net/download/core)

-instapack requires [the latest Node.js LTS](https://nodejs.org/en/download) to function.
+instapack requires [the latest Node.js version 8 LTS](https://nodejs.org/en/download) to function.
 Install if you have not done so; using the command line, type: `npm install -g instapack`

 Verify instapack has been installed successfully by typing `ipack --version`.

 You may use Visual Studio for editing the project.
-Install [Visual Studio 2017 Update 3 or later](https://www.visualstudio.com/downloads) with the **ASP.NET and web development** workload.
+Install [Visual Studio 2017 Update 4 or later](https://www.visualstudio.com/downloads) with the **ASP.NET and web development** workload.
 Do not forget to install the latest [TypeScript SDK for Visual Studio 2017](https://www.microsoft.com/en-us/download/details.aspx?id=55258).

 Alternatively, you may use [Visual Studio Code](https://code.visualstudio.com) with [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).